PrivateCaller/ytdl-current-video-archiver/README.md

 # ytdl-current-video-archiver
 A Python 3 script that reads YouTube channel URLs from a file or string, scrapes their RSS feeds, then downloads their latest video(s) with [youtube-dl](https://github.com/ytdl-org/youtube-dl) and saves the video IDs to a cache file (disableable).
-Intended for to be run regularly.
+Intended to be run regularly.
 # Options
 | Command | Description |
 | --- | --- |